Student Activities Office Grants

 Please review the full SAO Grants Process before applying for Student Activities Office Grants.
 Groups may use the SAO Grants Checklist while they work on through the program

 Take the SAO Grants training course for an overview of the program and how to apply.
-This course is also required for all primary applicants.
+This course is also required for all primary and secondary applicants prior to applying.
 See our policies for more information.

 Schedule an appointment with your student group services advisor